Trample the Weak, Hurdle the Dead

 Trample the Weak, Hurdle the Dead is the fourth studio album by American death metal band Skinless.
 It is the only album to feature vocalist Jason Keyser, as well as the band's only album without vocalist Sherwood Webber IV.

-The album art features first person point view of Noah Carpenter wearing a gas mask pointing a rifle at them, perhaps even stabbing the onlooker with an attached bayonet.
+The album art features first person point of view of Noah Carpenter wearing a gas mask pointing a rifle at them, perhaps even stabbing the onlooker with an attached bayonet.